 As the leading operator in the Nordic and Baltic region, we are currently operating pilot projects in Sweden and Denmark - with more to come.
 Soon we will be running the second phase of our project in Gothenburg, as well as starting up our projects in Oslo and Aalborg Øst.
 Read more about the projects in the list below.

 Our pilot projects are the first step in testing and implementing self-driving technology in mixed traffic.
 We test the technology, infrastructure and also the user experience, all to learn more and provide a better service to our users.

 The shuttle buses are manned with an operator in each vehicle during the first period of time, ready to answer any questions and they are committed to giving you a positive experience with this new way of moving.
 The projects are free of charge, safe and accessible for everyone - come and take a ride with us!

 The citizens of Gothenburg, Sweden, are about to experience the benefits of tomorrow's transportation technology in their streets.
 Starting out on Johanneberg Campus of Chalmers University of Technology, self-driving shuttle buses will increase mobility while showcasing shared and sustainable solutions.

 How do we transform a highly divided housing area to a socially sustainable and connected living space?
 A self-driving, electric shuttle bus moving across the area with access for everyone might be the answer.
-Follow the large scale pilot project we're planning to launch after the summer of 2018.
+Follow the large scale pilot project we're planning to launch in the beginning of 2019.

 In the near future, self-driving buses could replace private cars in inner cities, and the partners in this project are ready to test this on a larger scale.
 It is the biggest self-driving project in Norway and the ambitions for providing autonomous solutions to the citizens of Oslo, are sky-high.
-We are planning to launch at the end of 2018.
+We are planning to launch at the beginning of 2019.